Famous Asian Trails

 It was with some trepidation that I decided to review this book as I am aware of the amount of controversy it has provoked among the people present on 10th May 1996, their families and friends.
 Also I am not a mountaineer, so was sometimes unable to follow in detail the events described.
 Without singling out individuals, there are a litany of problems detailed by Krakauer, which were felt by many to be an accident waiting to happen.
 These included overcrowding, indiscipline and inexperience.
 The book gives an insight into the many disparate people from around the world who were united by their drive to summit Everest that day.
 It also provides a vivid description of the disaster unravelling amid the problems of their various expeditions.

-All the above were purchased online for the normal price except the Bill Walker book which was offered free for a limited period.
+I paid the normal price for these books except the Bill Walker book which was offered free for a limited period.